-Since dinner will be after church, I want something I can prepare ahead of time–as in DAYS ahead of time.
-I think these retro Pecan-Covered Ice Cream Balls with Hot Fudge Sauce will be perfect.
+Since dinner will be after church, I want something I can prepare beforehand–as in DAYS ahead of time.
+These retro Pecan Ice Cream Balls with Hot Fudge Sauce will be perfect.

-Helen Corbitt, was one of the greatest influences on my cooking because of my previous job in the kitchen at The Greenhouse.
-She published this wonderful hot fudge sauce recipe in Helen Corbitt’s Cookbook.
+Helen Corbitt was one of the greatest influences on my cooking because of my previous job in the kitchen at The Greenhouse.
+She published this wonderful hot fudge sauce recipe in Helen Corbitt’s Cookbook(paid link).
 Her directions called for using a double boiler and cooking for 30 minutes on the stove.

 First, I get out my trusty 2-quart glass batter bowl.
 Two trips to the microwave and a good beating will produce a thick, rich, glossy, fudge-y sauce you can reheat (in the microwave if you are careful) at a moment’s notice.
 Or pour the sauce into a pretty glass jar and give it away.

 HOT FUDGE SAUCE

-- 1/2 cup butter
+- ½ cup (113 g) butter

-- 2 1/4 cups powdered sugar
+- 2¼ cups (270 g) powdered sugar

-- 2/3 cup evaporated milk
+- ⅔ cup (151 g) evaporated milk

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

 - 1 teaspoon vanilla extract

-- In 2-quart Pyrex batter bowl, melt butter in the microwave for 1 minute, 15 seconds on HIGH.
-Stir in powdered sugar.
+- In a 2-quart Pyrex batter bowl, melt ½ cup (113 g) butter in the microwave for 1 minute, 15 seconds on HIGH.
+Stir in 2¼ cups (270 g) powdered sugar.